-4.4 Has there been any satellite litigation arising whether in relation to the substantive claims or upon enforcement?
+4.4 Has there been any satellite litigation arising, whether in relation to the substantive claims or upon enforcement?

-There has been no relevant satellite litigation.
+There is a lack of case law involving Australia on which to make any relevant observations.
+However, recent case law in Australia has clarified principles relevant to the recognition, enforcement and execution of awards against states.
+This is discussed in question 7.3 below.
 4.5 Are there any common trends or themes identifiable from the cases that have been brought, whether in terms of underlying claims, enforcement or annulment?

 There is a lack of case law involving Australia on which to make any relevant observations.
-However, recent case law in Australia has clarified principles relevant to the recognition, enforcement and execution of awards against States.
+However, recent case law in Australia has clarified principles relevant to the recognition, enforcement and execution of awards against states.
 This is discussed in question 7.3 below.